Linaro/website/_posts/current/blog/2020-06-02-tuxpub-the-serverless-file-server.md

 Linaro’s objective is to keep this application simple!
 We are being selective and do not want to add too many features that would bloat the application.
 Desirable features additions (most notably paging support) are being collected in [tuxpub gitlab issues](https://gitlab.com/Linaro/tuxpub/-/issues) and addressed over time.

- N.B. *“Pipenvis a packaging tool for Python that solves some common problems associated with the typical workflow using pip , virtualenv , and the good old requirements.
+ N.B. *“Pipenv is a packaging tool for Python that solves some common problems associated with the typical workflow using pip, virtualenv and the good old requirements.
 Txt” -